 Car Song - A staple of their early work, including an entire Filler album of car songs in 1963, Little Deuce Coupe.

-They did two whole albums of them - but the 1977 Christmas LP was so incredibly bad that their label refused to release it.
+Conversely, the 1977 Christmas LP was so incredibly bad that their label refused to release it.
 (Seriously... nothing says Christmas like a cover of "Seasons in the Sun", the classic one-hit-wonder about death by cancer.)
 Several of its songs were eventually issued on the Ultimate Christmas compilation, however.

-There were two solo Christmas albums as well, by Mike Love (Rock 'n' Roll Christmas) and Brian Wilson (What I Want for Christmas).
+There were two solo Christmas albums as well, by Mike Love (Rock 'n' Roll Christmas) and Brian Wilson (What I Really Want for Christmas).